1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

 	 - His calls to rteform and united his goverment with the communist party

 6. 26 of July Movement:
+	 - The attack was ill planned on the Moncada Barracks

 7. Sierra Maestra: